Emperor Caracalla, Emperor of Rome (188–217)

-Carrara and grey/polycrome marble, Emperor Caracalla, Emperor of Rome (188–217), after the Antique, Italian, 17th century.
+Carrara and grey/polychrome marble, Emperor Caracalla, Emperor of Rome (188–217), after the Antique, Italian, 17th century.
 A portrait bust of the Roman emperor Caracalla who ruled between 211-217 AD.
+This is the ‘frowning type’, from the Farnese Caracalla, much admired in Rome.
+Examples were recorded by Aldrovandi in five Roman palaces in the 16th century.

-At Wimpole Hall from at least the 1770s but possibly earlier, as part the collection of Edward Harley, 2nd Earl of Oxford (1689-1741); at Wimpole by descent until sold with the house to Thomas Agar-Robartes, 6th Viscount Clifden (1844-1930), 1894; sold with the house to Captain and Mrs George Bambridge, 1938; sold from Wimpole around 1950; with Collins and Clarke, 81 Regent Street, Cambridge; purchased by Professor Sir Albert Richardson, probably on 25 February 1951; offered for sale at Christie's, King Street, London, 18 September 2013, lot 145 (together with a bust of a philosopher), remaining unsold; accepted in lieu of inheritance tax by HM Government and allocated to the National Trust for display at Wimpole Hall, 2014.
+At Wimpole Hall at least by circa 1777, when the artist-clergyman the Reverend Thomas Kerrich made a brief list of pictures and sculpture in the house, noting ‘4 Antique Busts—one is Caracalla’ in the Gallery; introduced by Philip Yorke, 2nd Earl of Hardwicke, PC, MP, FRS (1720-1790) although they may equally have been acquired by Edward Harley, 2nd Earl of Oxford (1689-1741) who had a strong predilection for antiquities; by descent until sold with the house to Thomas Agar-Robartes, 6th Viscount Clifden, 1894; sold with the house to Captain and Mrs George Bambridge, 1938; sold from Wimpole around 1950; with Collins and Clarke, 81 Regent Street, Cambridge; purchased by Professor Sir Albert Richardson, probably on 25 February 1951; offered for sale at Christie's, King Street, London, 18 september 2013, lot 146 (together with a bust described as of the emperor Galba), remaining unsold; purchased by the National Trust by private treaty with the help of grants from the Art Fund, from a fund set up by the late the Hon.
+Simon Sainsbury, the Mr and Mrs Kenneth Levy bequest and other gifts and bequests, 2014.

 Makers and roles